 Unfortunately, almost every well-documented and effective at-home topical treatment inhibits the steps of melanogenesis, rather than the melanin that’s already been produced.
 Remember, THAT’S the source of the hyperpigmentation!

 The only notable topical ingredient that can diminish existing hyperpigmentation is glycolic acid, and to an extent salicylic acid.
 These hydroxy acids (primarily the former) induce chemoexfoliation of the entire surface of the skin.
 By increasing “cellular turnover” by stimulating the skin to shed the outer layer of cells, glycolic acid quickens the eventual shedding of the excess melanin that’s sitting at the bottom of the epidermis.
 However, there is one caveat to this ingredient: in order to induce this type of controlled damage; at-home glycolic acid products (5-20%) do not possess the strength to significantly reduce hyperpigmentation.

 What does that Mean?

+It can feel like it is taking so long to treat hyperpigmentation.
 However, this doesn’t mean that these ingredients aren’t effective.
 They are, in fact!
 Hundreds, possibly thousands of studies have proven that they can provide statistically significant reductions in hyperpigmentation compared with baseline values.
 Just don’t expect drastic results when dealing with moderate to serious hyperpigmentation.

 The most important thing that you can do is to be patient and allow your skin to naturally fade any hyperpigmentation, while consistently using sunscreen and the various topical remedies available—in this case, the more the merrier.